nandithavalsaraj/learning-javascript/README.md

-This repository is for learning JavaScript and JavaScript projects.
+This repository is for learning JavaScript and working on JavaScript projects.